NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Channeling Block.md

 **Prerequisites** Shield Block
 * * *
 You pour divine energy into a desperate block.
-When you Shield Block, you can expend a [[Harm|Harm]] or [[Heal|Heal]] spell.
+When you Shield Block, you can expend a [[Spells/Harm|Harm]] or [[Spells/Heal|Heal]] spell.
 Roll 1d8 for each rank of the spell, and increase the shield's Hardness by the total for this block.

 *Source: Pathfinder Player Core*
 *ORC*